1. Home

 The Volkswagen Golf might be a bit more expensive than rivals like the Ford Focus or Skoda Octavia, but it's a perennial used car favourite.
 The Mark 8 Golf is the latest model, but older models are still a great buy if you're after a comfortable family car with a premium feel.

-It's not just comfy, but it's also a great handling family hatchback.
-Controls are light and the grippy front-wheel drive powertrain works really well when you hit upon a windy B-road.
-You're not short on engine choice, either, with 1.6- and 2.0-litre TDI diesel engines proving popular, while the 1.0- and 1.5-litre TSI petrol engines manage to be both efficient and pack good performance.
+It's not just comfy, it's also a great handling family hatchback.
+The controls are light and the grippy front-wheel drive powertrain works really well when you hit upon a windy B-road.
+You're not short on engine choice, either, with 1.6-litre and 2.0-litre TDI diesel engines proving popular, while the smaller petrol engines manage to be both efficient and pack good performance.

-A budget of around £9,000 will get you a seven-year-old diesel hatchback, while £12,000 gets you a car around two years newer with fewer miles.
+A budget of around £9,000 will get you a seven- or eight-year-old hatchback with a diesel or 1.4-litre petrol engine, while £12,000 gets you a 2021 car with fewer miles.
 It also means you'll have a wider pick of engines and cars with lower miles.

 9/10